FawkesOficial/dmenu/README.md

 Because the "**highlight**" patch does not provide any color configuration flags like `-nb`, `-nf`, etc. and its colors can only be changed in `config.h`, you will have to copy the colorscheme template into pywal's template folder:

 `cp colors/colors-wal-fawkes-dmenu.h.template $HOME/.config/wal/templates/colors-wal-fawkes-dmenu.h`

+### After running pywal, you have to re-compile dmenu to apply the new colorscheme !!!

 ### If you do not wish to use pywal generated colorschemes,
 modify `colors/colors-wal-fawkes-dmenu.h` just like you would `config.h`.